MicrosoftDocs/azure-docs/articles/redis-cache/cache-nodejs-get-started.md

 ---
-title: How to use Azure Redis Cache with Node.js | Microsoft Docs
+title: Quickstart to learn how to use Azure Redis Cache with Node.js | Microsoft Docs
-description: Get started with Azure Redis Cache using Node.js and node_redis.
+description: In this quickstart you will learn how to use Azure Redis Cache with Node.js and node_redis.
 services: redis-cache
 documentationcenter: ''
 author: wesmc7777